dimitri-nicolo/calico/_includes/master/cnx-mgr-install.md

    EOF
    ```

-   If the ClusterRole `tigera-ui-user` or `network-admin` were not modified, then no
+   If the ClusterRole `tigera-ui-user` or `tigera-network-admin` were not modified, then no
    additional step is required for Elasticsearch access.
 {% endif %}